6 Things to Know about San Francisco Living

 That being said, live as close to where you work as possible.
 Traffic in a big city is almost always a challenge, but this city is less than 49 square miles, meaning deadlock is practically constant.

 However, this means you can save on not owning a car (people here also love bikes).
 Live near your job and use public transportation.
 Then, all you need is a good book and commuting doesn’t have to be such a burden.

 Palo Alto Is Not Nearby

 Palo Alto is another area with a lot going for it.
 Most people know it as the center of the tech startup world.
 However, if you think it’s going to be a quick trip from your home in San Francisco to work or friends in Palo Alto, you’ll be extremely disappointed to learn the truth.

-Depending on when you leave, the trip to Palo Alto can take anywhere between 45 minutes and two hours and that’s only after you get used to California traffic.
-There’s a reason companies like Google and Facebook just shuttle their employees in from San Francisco.
-Caltrain is also a great way to get there without having to burn fuel or stair straight ahead for about two hours.
+Depending on when you leave, the trip to Palo Alto can take anywhere between 45 minutes and two hours and that’s only after you get used to Bay Area traffic.
+There are reasons companies like Google and Facebook just shuttle their employees in San Francisco.
+Caltrain is also a great way to get there without having to burn fuel or stairs straight ahead for about two hours.